Piriá River (Marajó)

-The Piriá River (Rio Piriá) is a river of Marajó, which itself is an island in the mouth of the Amazon.
+The Piriá River (Rio Piriá) is a river of Marajó, which itself is an island in the Amazon Delta.
 It is located in the state Pará in northern Brazil, and is a tributary to the Pará River.

 The Piriá originates from three streams that flow from the flooded igapó forests on Marajó Island.
 A village that is also called Piriá is located on its left bank, a little upstream from where it flows into the Pará River.

 The river runs through part of the 194868 ha Terra Grande-Pracuúba Extractive Reserve, a sustainable use conservation unit created in 2006.